TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/HowToUpdateDocs.rst

 .. code-block:: rest

-   :doc:`t3core:Changelog/8.1/Deprecation-75625-DeprecatedCacheClearingOptions`
+   :doc:`ext_core:Changelog/8.1/Deprecation-75625-DeprecatedCacheClearingOptions`

-For this to work, t3core must be defined in :file:`Settings.cfg`
+For this to work, ext_core must be defined in :file:`Settings.cfg`

 .. index:: Updates; Issues